DannyCrews/rubykhan/README.md

 Information from Khan academy's API is accessed through topic keywords called "slugs" that you can use in your API requests.
 Topics are arranged hierarchically from the most general (e.g. "math", "science", "humanities") to the very specific.

-You can see an array of all the nested topic slugs (which you can use for future queries).
-The default query is for 'extended_slug' which sounds gross, but which returns an array of nested topics of which you can pull out the most specific titles to look for videos and exercises:
+To see an array of all the nested topic slugs (which you can use for future queries):

 ```ruby
 KhanAcademy::Topic.all
 ```

-You can also pass in a key and find all the titles, or the urls, or the topic slugs.
-For example:
+You can always pass in a key if you are looking for different information:

 ```ruby
 KhanAcademy::Topic.all('slug')